bbauska/W3Cx-3of5/README.md

 16. </script>
 ```

-Indeed this solution works well if you write a game, and want to detect events wherever the mouse cursor is, and without worrying about what HTML element has the focus, etc...
+<p>Indeed this solution works well if you write a game, and want to detect events wherever the mouse cursor is, and without worrying about what HTML element has the focus, etc...</p>

 <h4>Example #2: moving the monster with the keyboard</h4>
 <!------------------------------------------------------------------------------------------------>